sagemath/trac_to_gh/Issue 1010.md

 # Issue 1010: upgrade gfan to version 0.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1010

 Original creator: was